+Are you looking for Philadelphia wedding venues with a view?
 There’s no better atmosphere than a spot with a captivating view.
-Whether you’re inspired by the history of Old City, panoramic waterfront views, or neon lights of the city skyline, these Philadelphia wedding venues will enhance your experience and take your breath away.
+Whether you’re inspired by the history of Old City, panoramic waterfront views, or neon lights of the city skyline, these Philadelphia wedding venues will enhance your experience.
+In fact, they may take your breath away.
 Here are some of the best Philadelphia wedding venues with a view:

-Listed on the National Register of Historic Places, it seems fitting that The Notary, dating back to 1926, was once an annex to City Hall, offering notary services, of course.
-Now that civil service carries over to a stamp of luxury throughout the boutique hotel with its Classic Revival style.
+Listed on the National Register of Historic Places, it seems fitting that The Notary was once an annex to City Hall, offering notary services, of course.
+It dates to 1926.
+Now, that civil service carries over to a stamp of luxury at the boutique hotel with its Classic Revival style.

-From the grand windows in Juniper Ballroom, curtains frame a striking view of the iconic City Hall clock tower just below the bronze William Penn statue that stood watch over center city.
-As dusk sets, the illuminated clock glows creating a remarkable scene.
+From the grand windows in Juniper Ballroom, curtains frame a striking view of the iconic City Hall clock tower.
+In fact, it’s just below the bronze William Penn statue that stood watch over center city.
+Finally, as dusk sets, the illuminated clock glows creating a remarkable scene.

 Imagine scenic views of the city, Benjamin Franklin Bridge and the Delaware River all within the same frame.
-Right off of Rivers Casino Philadelphia’s 10,000 square foot ballroom, its spacious terrace allows you and your guests to indulge in these open-air views any time of year.
-Coupled with acclaimed catering by Chicago’s Gibsons Restaurant Group, your wedding at Rivers Casino Philadelphia will make remarkable memories.
+It sounds beautiful.
+In fact, such a space exists.
+Right off of Rivers Casino Philadelphia’s 10,000 square foot ballroom, its spacious terrace offers these views.
+In addition, heaters on the terrace allow you to indulge in these open-air views any time of year.

 Photo by Melissa Kelly Photography